Writing a script in plain Java is simple like what we have done in the previous post. But there is more we can do using WebDriver.

 4.There are 3 different annotations named "BeforeTest" , "Test" , "AfterTest".

 @BeforeTest -- Keep this annotaion before a method which has to be called initially when you run the script.
-In our script ,we put it before start() method because we want to initialize the WebDriver first.
+In our script ,we put it before start() method because we want to initialize the WebDriver first.@Test -- Keep this annotation before a method which will do the exact operation of your script.

 @AfterTest -- Keep this annotation before mehod which has to run at the end.
 In our script , closing browser has to be done at the end.
 So we put this annotation before close() method.